dots2048/hackathon-2022-winter/teams/32-zkNFT/src/zkNFT/pallets/zknft/README.md

-# pallet-manta-pay
+# pallet-zknft

-This is a pallet that enables MantaPay, a multi-asset, decentralized shielded payment protocol.
+This is a pallet that enables Zknft, a multi-asset, decentralized shielded payment protocol.
 The best way to use this repo is to invoke it with a manta parachain node (with configuration of Manta/Calamari/Dolphin), available from [manta](https://github.com/Manta-Network/manta).